Chapter 1: Meeting

 ‘Yes, Alpha?’
 I responded respectfully.

-I would have said something more sarcastic to my best friend but I could feel other consciousnesses listening to our conversation.
-As Beta, I would never set an example of disrespect with others around.
-When it was just us there was no hierarchy.
+I would have said something more sarcastic to my best friend, but I could feel other consciousnesses listening to our conversation.
+As Beta and I would never set an example of disrespect with others around.
+When it was just us, there was no hierarchy.
 We were true brothers in that sense.

 ‘Yep.’
 I said casually.
 ‘You need me back at the house?’